 The ability to reproduce exactly any posted draft from sources

-The ability to easily checkpoint changes during the development of the draft so that, on corruption or mangling of the file, a minimal mount of work is lost.
+The ability to easily create checkpoint changes during the development of the draft so that, on corruption or mangling of the file, a minimal amount of work is lost.

 This can be managed by appropriate use of directories and copy/paste.
 However, because there are tools out there that provide this and additional features like logging changes, it is recommended to use a source control tool.

-I use subversion because it handles binary files well.
-And it’s free.
-I will show editors on request how I use the tool.
+An example of a free tool is Subversion.
+It also handles binary files well.

 Frame source layout